 - EPA must conduct annual Inspector General audits and submit biennial reports to Congress

 - EPA must establish a uniform effective date in all states for e-Manifest, and must implement e-Manifest until states are authorized

 In addition, the Act required that EPA establish a Federal Advisory Board Committee to provide critical input on the development and operation of e-Manifest.
 Learn more about the advisory board and its meetings.
-Final Rule for the Modification of the Hazardous Waste Manifest System; Electronic Manifest (One Year Rule)

 Final Rule for the Modification of the Hazardous Waste Manifest System, Electronic Manifests (One Year Rule)